 'No Giddings!
-What foul creature has committed this murder is not a mere dog, but instead, a very potent and fierce mastiff', I responded.
+The foul creature that has committed this murder is not a mere dog, but instead, a very potent and fierce mastiff'.

 'At the residence of the first owner of a mastiff Giddings.
 You will instruct the other officers to make a list of those individuals who have mastiffs at their homes or businesses, and then the officers will visit each and every home that has a mastiff, and question the owners.
-I know it may seem intrusive Giddings, but it must be done', I told him.
+I know it may seem intrusive Giddings, but it must be done'.

 'Good God it is hard to believe that a mastiff could have done this horrible act sir', Giddings ejaculated.

 'Not if you believe such as I believe.
 It is no ordinary mastiff as I have alluded to before Giddings—for we must not be overwhelmed, by the sheer brutality of this murder perpetrated.
-We must be cognisant and not unconscionable of the fact that the canine is ubiquitous, and driven by an unmerciful passion that is shared not merely by him alone', I stated.
+We must be cognisant and not unconscionable of the fact that the canine is ubiquitous and driven by an unmerciful passion that is shared not merely by him alone', I conveyed.

 'It is fundamental Giddings.
 First observe the tracks in the soil, they are apparently those made by a canine, such as our killer.
-But there are also footprints beside the victim', I said.
+But there are also footprints beside the victim'.

 'But sir, these footprints could have been made by the victim before the attack', Giddings interjected.

 'Not likely Giddings, since the footprints seem to lead away from the murder scene to another direction, and logically from the clews I have reviewed, the victim could not have had enough time to react.
-Therefore unequivocally, these footprints belong not to the killer, such as these other that appear canine in composition', I acknowledged.
+Therefore unequivocally, these footprints belong not to the killer, such as these other that appear canine in composition'.

-'Indeed Giddings, but there is one more telling fact that has led me to the most rational conclusion yet', I said.
+'Indeed Giddings, but there is one more telling fact that has led me to the most rational conclusion yet'.

-'The footprints were made by an obtrusive nobleman and not a mere peasant or villager, as are the majority of the residents of this area', I responded.
+'The footprints were made by an obtrusive nobleman and not a mere peasant or villager, as are the majority of the residents of this area'.

 'By the mere soles of the shoes that are not representative of the common folk of this area!
 You see Giddings there is one absolute advantage of travelling such as I have done in my profession.
-You start to distinguish the demonstrative clothing and the footwear of individuals, who you associate with either, by acquaintance or by circumstance', I asserted.
+You start to distinguish the demonstrative clothing and the footwear of individuals, who you associate with either, by acquaintance or by circumstance'.